WebyThinksVK/martinkaptein.com/content/post/reharmonisation-non-functional-harmony.md

 In this example I chose for very complicated chords (mostly), which move in a homophonic way, together with the melody.
 This is purely a demonstration of what is possible (but, probably, not entirely necessary).

-## Baseline
+## Bass line

-An other way, is to think first of a fitting baseline, for example the chromatic line in Bar 2, and then build the chords on that.
+An other way, is to think first of a fitting bass line, for example the chromatic line in Bar 2, and then build the chords on that.

 ## Color and mood